danisherror/cooding-related-books/clean code/clean code book-2.md

 	- Update is already installed and bug is founded, now I have more pressure on me, to solve the bug, and customers were told to use the older version
 	- Try to increase the deadline and tell them I first verify there are bugs in the update and then install the update
 -  The first thing you must practice is `Apolozing`.
 Apologies are necessary, but insufficient.
 You cannot simply keep making the same error over and over.
 As you mature in your profession, your error rate should rapidly decrease towards the asymptote of zero.
 It won't ever get to zero, but it is your responsibility yo get as close as possible to it.
+- `Professionals speaks truth to power.
+Professionals have the courage to say no th their managers.`
+	- Slaves are not allowed to say no. Laborers may be hesitant to say no. But professionals are expected to say no. Indeed, good managers crave someone who has the guts to say no. It's the only way you can really get anything done.
 - It is unprofessional in the extreme to purposely send code that you know to be faulty to QA.
 	- What code do you know to be faulty?
 Any code you aren't certain about.
 - Will QA find bugs?
 Probably, so get ready to apologize and then figure out why those bugs manage to escape your notice and do something to prevent it from happening again